 How to Vote

-The voting period for our annual Board of Directors runs from Friday, August 18th through Monday, September 11th.
-Any Co-owner that is considered active* as of Thursday, August 17th is eligible to vote in this year's election.
+The voting period for our annual Board of Directors runs from Friday, August 16th through Monday, September 9th.
+Any Co-owner that is considered active* as of Thursday, August 15th is eligible to vote in this year's election.
 When you are ready to vote, you will need the following information: